SpringRoll/SpringRollContainer/README.md

 PausePlugin sets a className of 'paused' or 'unpaused' on individual pause buttons.

 ### CaptionsPlugin:
+The captions plugin allows users to show or hide captions, and control the size and placement of captions.

 ```javascript
 import { CaptionsPlugin, Container } from 'springroll-container';